enjikaka/deezer-assignment/README.md

 `npm install` before development.
 Make sure that gulp is installed globally (`npm install -g gulp`).

-Run `gulp watch` to reload with BrowserSync and compile Sass opn the fly.
+Run `gulp watch` to reload with BrowserSync and compile Sass on the fly.

 ## Tested and working in